-Table 3 on the previous page examines the certificate fields held by teachers during the 2015-2016 school year.
-10 46.9% of teachers were certified in elementary fields (grades PK-5).
+Table 3 on the previous page examines the certificate fields held by teachers during the 2015-2016 school year.10 46.9% of teachers were certified in elementary fields (grades PK-5).
 30.8% of teachers were certified in middle grade fields (grades 4-8).
 26.2% of teachers were certified in secondary fields (grades 6-12).
 Among the secondary fields, 8.4% of teachers were certified in a secondary science field, which was at least 2 percentage points greater than other secondary subjects.
-23.2% of teachers were certified in special education fields, and 22.3% of teachers were certified in gifted fields.
-Additionally, about 40% of teachers were certified in a STEM (Science, Technology, Engineering, and Math) field.
+23.2% of teachers were certified in special education fields, and 22.3% of teachers were certified in a STEM (Science, Technology, Engineering, and Math) field.

 Certificate levels are determined by the highest degree one has earned.
 During the 2015-2016 school year, 44.2% of teachers held a Master's degree as their highest degree, and 31.8% of teachers held a Bachelor's degree as their highest degree.
-Figure 1 shows the distribution of certificate levels for the 2015-2016 teacher workforce.
-11
+Figure 1 shows the distribution of certificate levels for the 2015-2016 teacher workforce.11